LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose.rst

 of the ``RAJA::statement::CudaKernel`` type in the GPU version, which indicates that the execution will launch a CUDA device kernel.

+In the CUDA ``RAJA::kernel`` variant above, the thread-block size and and number of blocks to launch is determined by the implementation of the ``RAJA::kernel`` execution policy constructs using the sizes of the ``RAJA::TypedRangeSegment`` objects in the iteration space tuple.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``RAJA::expt::launch`` Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^